Vibration Anomaly Detection

 We will configure Accelerometer and Gyroscope sensors to capture vibration data at a sample rate of 400Hz.
 In this tutorial, the data is stored directly to an internal SD card then transferred directly to our computer.

-The video below walks through capturing and syncing the data to your cloud project with the Data Capture Lab.
+The video below walks through capturing and syncing the data to your cloud project with the Data Studio.

 The video below walks through: